Thought stopping: Depression

 Patients with history of depression usually have depressive ruminations which are repetitive but passive thinking about current depression symptoms, their causes, meanings and consequences.
-TS hence works to reduce such depressive thoughts.
-In a study on college women at high-risk of depression, participants underwent group interventions for 6 weeks and were assessed for aspects of depression before and after using Beck’s Depression Inventory (BDI).
+Thought stopping is believed to work to reduce such depressive thoughts.
+In a study on college women at high risk of depression, participants underwent group interventions for 6 weeks and were assessed for aspects of depression before and after using Beck's Depression Inventory.
 The intervention included thought stopping and positive affirmations, as well as relaxation techniques in order to reduce their negative thinking.
-Participants were found to have fewer depressive symptoms with lower scores on the BDI, even up to 18 months after the intervention.
+Participants were found to have fewer depressive symptoms with lower scores on the inventory, even up to 18 months after the intervention.

 Phobias

-In the treatment of Phobias, TS is used to distract patients by reducing occurrence of negative thoughts towards phobic stimulus.
+In the treatment of phobias, thought stopping is used to distract patients by reducing occurrence of negative thoughts towards phobic stimulus.
 Participants with a phobia of spiders underwent either of two conditions: having a stimulus-relevant focused conversation or a stimulus-irrelevant distracting conversation with the experimenter while looking at a live spider in a glass tray.
-Those in distracting conversations showed reduced fear and performed better on a Behavioural Avoidance Test (BAT) than participants in the other condition.
+Those in distracting conversations showed reduced fear and performed better on a Behavioural Avoidance Test than participants in the other condition.

-Additionally, in a case study of two agoraphobic clients, TS was used to try and reduce their anxiety.
-Clients used an alternative method of TS which aimed to induce anger or other feelings apart from anxiety.
-This resulted in a successful reduction of obsessional thoughts and the interruption of anxiety producing cognition.
-It is important to address misconceptions of counterconditioning and ensure verbal reinforcement of progress throughout the procedure.
+Additionally, in a case study of two agoraphobic clients, thought stopping was used to try to reduce anxiety.
+Clients used an alternative method of thought stopping which aimed to induce anger or other feelings apart from anxiety.
+This resulted in a successful reduction of obsessional thoughts and the interruption of anxiety-producing cognition.
+Researchers found that it is important to address misconceptions of counterconditioning and ensure verbal reinforcement of progress throughout the procedure.

 Misconceptions

-A big misconception of TS is that it is often mistaken as a form of thought suppression.
-Thought suppression just refers to trying not to think of something and this is not to be confused with TS which involves interrupting one’s own cognitive patterns.
+A big misconception of thought stopping is mistaking it for a form of thought suppression.
+Thought suppression just refers to trying not to think of something; this is not to be confused with thought stopping, which involves interrupting one's own cognitive patterns.
 Thought suppression has mainly been studied using arbitrary thoughts (such as that of a white bear) making it unrepresentative of real problematic thoughts that involve emotion, which could actually be harder to suppress.
-Meanwhile, studies on TS has proven it to be effective against problematic cognitions, showing a difference in both phenomena.
+Meanwhile, studies on thought stopping have proven it to be effective against problematic cognition, showing a difference in both phenomena.

-With thought suppression mainly being tested with novel thoughts and being used as an avoidance technique, the root source of problematic thoughts are not addressed and individuals are usually left to deal with the aftereffects on their own.
+With thought suppression mainly being tested with novel thoughts and being used as an avoidance technique, the root source of problematic thoughts is not addressed and individuals are usually left to deal with the aftereffects on their own.
 It was also found that thought suppression creates greater anxiety and depression in individuals due to thought rebounding where the problematic thought persists more after being suppressed.
 This counterproductive consequence of thought suppression has made it a questionable technique that is less commonly found in therapy today.
-Associating TS with thought suppression creates the impression that TS would similarly be ineffective, which is not the case.
+Associating thought stopping with thought suppression creates the impression that thought stopping would similarly be ineffective, which is not the case.